jmmoser/node-drivers/TASKS.md

   - [ ] Update ConnectionManager to a CIPObject
   - [ ] Add engineering unit codes
   - [ ] Connection handle duplicate connection
-  - [ ] understand the difference between direct requests, Connection Manager Unconnected Send messages, Connected messages, and how routes to eni/controller
   - [ ] use UCMM to get identity and verify device type is programmable logic controller OR fix path routing
   - [ ] Only send packets up to the packet rate
   - [ ] Add I/O Connections